bjpreisler/OSM-Audit-and-Analyze/README.md

 The sample that I used, being so small, didn't fully prepare me for the errors that existed in the truly OSM file.
 After loading that and beginning to clean it, I had to circle back and look at additional problems created like the abbreviations with a '.' at the end.

+Phone numbers also presented additional problems with their combination of domestic and international formats.
+To deal with this issue I matched against a regex that return the 10 digit format [(xxx) xxx-xxxx] that is more conventional.

 ### Overview of the data

 #### Size of the file: